 17. You do have control

-In the case of applying to Bates, you will be one of about 5,200 applicants, so the process is beyond your control in some ways.
+In the case of applying to Bates, you will be one of many applicants, so the process is beyond your control in some ways.
 But in other ways, you have control.
 You control your writing, who you choose to write your recommendations and, by spring, which colleges you choose among the ones that accept your application.

 16. Get feedback

 Have a fresh pair of eyes give you some feedback.
 Do not allow friends or family members to rewrite your essay, but edits and opinions from someone else are usually helpful.
 It’s also important to keep in mind that too many reviewers might be counterproductive, so keep your feedback team to a few trusted advisors!

 15. Keep it simple